Refusal-Direction Abliteration & Constitutional-Classifiers++ Pipeline

 cohens_d[dim] = mean( (refuse_mean[dim] − accept_mean[dim]) / pooled_std[dim] ) averaged across layers 12-17

 The top 3 and bottom 3 dimensions by Cohen's d are kept — [973, 1295, 1350, 1580, 1695, 2038] — giving a {6 layers} × {6 dims} block.
 A live prompt is scored by flattening that same block from its own forward pass and taking cosine similarity against the flattened mean refusal signature.
-The cut point between "suspicious" and "clear" is not the midpoint between the two groups' mean scores (refuse scores cluster tightly near 1.0 while accept scores are wide with a long tail, so a naive midpoint sits inside that tail and creates avoidable false positives) — it's found by an exact search over the training score distribution for the threshold that maximizes accuracy, giving gate_threshold = 0.8989.
+The cut point between "suspicious" and "clear" is not the midpoint between the two groups' mean scores (refuse scores cluster tightly near 1.0 while accept scores are wide with a long tail, so a naive midpoint sits inside that tail and creates avoidable false positives) — it's found by an exact search over the training score distribution for the threshold that maximizes accuracy, giving gate_threshold = 0.8977 for this model.

 flowchart LR L["Last 6 layers